Quantum block encoding for one-pair semiseparable matrices: QBE for one-pair matrices

-From Proposition \ref{Prop4} we know that $D_u$ is a diagonal matrix whose diagonal entries are the elements of the vector $u$.
+From Proposition \ref{prop:decomoposition} we know that $D_u$ is a diagonal matrix whose diagonal entries are the elements of the vector $u$.
 The block encoding of $D_u$ is obtained by applying Theorem \ref{diag_encoding} to the vector $u$, which produces a $(\max_i{|u_i|}/c,1,\varepsilon_u)$ block encoding of $D_u$, where $c=\frac{\sqrt{\pi^2-1}}{\pi}$.

 Note that we can reduce the error of the block encoding of $D_u$ by using more digits in the representation of $u$.
 As underlined in Theorem~\ref{diag_encoding}, the $t+1$ qubits used for representing each entry of $u$ with precision $2^{-t}$ can then be released at the end of the computation.
+The cost of this encoding is polynomial in $t$ plus two oracle calls to $O_D$.